ArunavaKumar/IMDB-Topic-Modeling-and-Sentiment-Classification/README.md

 ### Introduction:

-In this project, I presented an experimental approach to discover the abstract topics using text mining and perform sentiment classification using deep learning framework on IMDB Movie Review dataset.
-I used the LDA (Latent Dirichlet Allocation) topic modeling to classify movie reviews to a particular topic.
-Furthermore, I used pretrained BERT (Bidirectional Encoder Representations from Transformers) to perform binary-classification on IMDB reviews based on their sentiment polarities.
+In this project, I presented an experimental approach to discover abstract topics using text mining and perform sentiment classification using a deep learning-based framework on the IMDB Movie Review dataset.
+I used the **LDA** (Latent Dirichlet Allocation) topic modeling to classify movie reviews to a particular topic.
+During the experiment, the LDA model extracted 10 topics from the IMDB data and allocate the most relevant topic to each review based on their overall subject.
+In the next phase, I used the pre-trained **BERT** (Bidirectional Encoder Representations from Transformers) model to perform binary classification on IMDB reviews based on their sentiment polarities.
+I split the entire dataset into 80:20 ratio for training and validation purposes.
+I used batch processing to reduce the computational complexity of the model during the training phase.
+Finally, the model achieved **91.83%** training accuracy and **89.94%** validation accuracy during sentiment classification.

 ### Data Description: